Yoon-A Kang, PhD

 Education

-• 2013: PhD, cellular and molecular biology, University of Wisconsin, Madison
+• 2013: PhD, Cell and Molecular Biology, University of Wisconsin-Madison, Madison, WI

 Training